acenet-arc/cloud_from_a_to_z/_episodes/posts-and-assets.md

 ~~~
 {: .output}

 So that page is getting the image it is using from the `assets/images` directory.
-Lets refresh memory of what happens when our site is generated.
+Lets refresh our memory of what happens when our site is generated.

 * Directories and files beginning with an `_` are ignored by the normal Jekyll processing and are not copied to the site destination directory.
-* Files containing front matter are transformed into new files in the destination directory
+* Files containing front matter are transformed into new files in the destination directory.
 * Files without front matter that don't begin with an `_` are copied as they are into the same directory structure in destination directory as the source directory.

 The assets folder is not prefixed with an `_`, nor is the `images` or the file `pic11.jpg`.
 However, the image file does not have any front matter, it is a regular image file.
 So this **static** file is copied over to our destination directory, and placed in the same directory as in the source directory.